 I started in college, throwing my own bowls.
 I used to bring sets of my handmade bowls to dinner parties as hostess gifts.
 In fact, when my sister Rebekah Martin got married to Rich Wood, I made the small, glazed pots, planted with succulents, that we gave as favors to each of the guests.

-(I continue to love succulents, and beautiful pots for them, as you can see in these detail shots from our Tahoe Vacation Home project, below.)
+(I continue to love succulents, and beautiful pots for them, as you can see in this detail shot from our Tahoe Vacation Home project, below.)

 So, you can imagine how deeply I enjoyed my recent factory tour with Ann Sacks tile, in Portland, Oregon.